 4. Notify insurance.

-5. Contact a lawyer before statements.
+5. Contact a lawyer before making statements.

 6. Avoid repairs until documented.